ANGSD-wrapper/angsd-wrapper/README.md

 ## A note about BAM files

-ANGSD requires BAM files as its input, and angsd-wrapper uses a list of BAM files to pass to ANGSD.
+ANGSD requires BAM files as its input, and ANGSD-wrapper uses a list of BAM files to pass to ANGSD.
 These BAM files have a few requirements:

 - The BAM files must have an '@HD' header line
 - The BAM files must be indexed (.bai)